First principles study of the vibronic coupling in positively charged C$_{60}^+$: Abstract

 \section{Abstract}

-The orbital vibronic coupling parameters for C$_{60}^{+}$ are derived by using density functional theory calculations with hybrid B3LYP functional.
-The obtained parameters tend to be stronger than the estimates within local density approximation.
-Based on the obtained coupling parameters, the static Jahn-Teller effects of C$_{60}^+$ are analyzed.
-The present coupling parameters enable us to analyze the dynamical Jahn-Teller effect of C$_{60}^+$ and that of excited C$_{60}$ in combination with the parameters for C$_{60}^-$.
+Vibronic coupling parameters for C$_{60}^{+}$ were derived via DFT calculations with hybrid B3LYP and CAM-B3LYP functional, based on which the static Jahn-Teller effect were analyzed.
+The global minima of adiabatic potential energy surface (APES) shows a D$_{5d}$ Jahn-Teller deformation, with stabilization energies of 110 and 129 meV (with B3LYP and CAM-B3LYP respectively), which are two times larger than that in C$_{60}^-$, suggesting the crucial role of the dynamical Jahn-Teller effect.
+Present results enable us to assess the actual situation of dynamical Jahn-Teller effect in C$_{60}^{+}$ and excited C$_{60}$ in combination with the established parameters for C$_{60}^{-}$.